transcope/antico/README.md

-Code for paper "Dense Subgraph Mining for Cash-out User Detection in Bank"
+Code for paper "Detecting Cash-out Users via Dense Subgraphs"

 ANTICO is developped for spotting cash-out users based on bipartite graph and subgraph detection.
 It is designed for credit card services and real-world banking data.